 As much as I a-d-o-r-e going out for Mexican food, my friends would be the first to tell you that 90% of my meal usually ends up being three things: chips, salsa, y queso.
 I’m a total lost cause, though, when the queso is “espinaca” — white cheese dip with spinach.

 Oh my heavens.
 This stuff is completely irresistible.

 When I looked through the viewfinder, the main thing I saw was this luscious, creamy goat cheese sauce covering every bite of this dish.
 But strangely after uploading my photos — of course after having devoured this for lunch with a friend — the sauce is just barely visible.
 What the what?!

-Whenever my coworkers ask where I’d like to go to eat for lunch, about 9 times out of 10 my reply is a super-enthusiastic vote for Mexican.
+Whenever my coworkers ask where I’d like to go to eat for lunch, about 9 times out of 10 my reply is a way-too-enthusiastic vote for Mexican.
 Yeah, it’s kind of the office joke.
-This little food blogger could live on Mexican food!!
+This food blogger could absolutely live on Mexican food.